opinionstage/opinionstage-wordpress-plugin/readme.txt

 <a href="https://www.opinionstage.com/templates?o=wp35e8" target="_blank">Check out our Quiz, Poll, Survey and Form Examples</a>

-==  Why use Opinion Stage? ==

- * Boost engagement & traffic - add a poll, survey or quiz to your posts/pages to increases participation, time-on-site & page views.
-Increase social sharing and viral distribution.
- * Gather more qualified leads - integrate a lead form inside the poll, quiz or survey.
-This will not only produce more leads than static forms, but will also produce qualified leads, as the leads will be associated with the answers of the users.
- * Generate revenue - take advantage of the high engagement rates to increase revenue from ads inside and outside of the polls and quizzes.
- * Extract insights - get more insights using interactive polls & surveys designed to maximize participation.
-Extract actionable insights with an intuitive analytics dashboard.

 == Main Poll, Survey, Form & Quiz WordPress Plugin Features: ==

  * Easy and fast to create polls, surveys and quizzes either from scratch or using one of the hundreds of free templates.